solliancenet/sentinel-defender-workshop-400/day-02/activity04-automation.md

 Challenges

-1. Can you run automated processes from Azure Sentinel on on-premises devices
+1. Can you run automated processes from Microsoft Sentinel on on-premises devices
 2. How would you remediate alerts in Azure-based resources?
 3. How would you remediate alerts in other cloud-based providers?